 - There is a complete ban on all alcoholic drinks at grounds where games between Associated Schools’ teams are being played.

 - We expect our players to be modest in success and generous in defeat, not showing in either case undue emotion.
-Good play, by our own school and by the opposing school, should be applauded willingly and openly.
+Good play, by your own school and by the opposing school, should be applauded willingly and openly.

-- At all times spectators should leave the area tidy and free of rubbish when they leave.
+- At all times, spectators should leave the area tidy and free of rubbish when they leave.

-- We look to adults (parents, Old Boys and other spectators) to set an example by their self-control at matches.
+We look to adults (parents, old boys and other spectators) to set an example by their self-control at matches.